- Supply Points – Coca-Cola subsidiaries that

 was minimal.
 TCCC provided Supply Points with manufacturing technologies,

 recipies, know-how and other valuable IP.

 – around 60 subsidiaries, each serving one or more national markets.
 ServCos were

-responsible for local advertising and in-country consumer marketing, which they
+responsible for local advertising and in-country consumer marketing activities, which they

 carried out with assistance from third-party media companies and creative